 - A centrally-located nurses' station, with a private area for physician dictation and consultation

 Gifts to the Trauma Center and Emergency Department help ensure the best technology and equipment are available right here in Walla Walla.

 My name is Jeanie King and I live in Joseph, Oregon - a small town of 1,000 people.
 This is how my life was saved by the critical care team at Providence St. Mary.

-Right after Christmas in 2013, I came down with a severe cold and and difficulty breathing.
+Right after Christmas, I came down with a severe cold and difficulty breathing.
 Even after three visits, none of the doctors or clinics could find the reason for my symptoms.
 On Super Bowl Sunday, I woke my husband in the wee hours of the morning because I was unable to breathe.
 I told him I needed to go to the hospital and it wasn’t long before I was unconscious.